Published: February 6, 2026

 Jamaica Travel Advisory

-The current U.S. Department of State Travel Advisory at the date of this report’s publication indicates that travelers should reconsider travel to Jamaica due to crime and medical services.
+The current U.S. Department of State Travel Advisory at the date of this report’s publication indicates that travelers should reconsider travel to Jamaica due to natural disasters, crime, and medical services.

 Crime